2022 Championships: Feb 26, 2022 at Brandeis University

 Schedule of Events

 Listed event start times are estimates only.
+Check back close to the event date for more accurate information.
 The official start times will be announced during the competition.

 7:30 AM: Open equipment control